explosion/spacy-course/chapters/en/chapter4.md

 ### Part 3

-- Update the training data to include annotations for the `PERSON` entities "PewDiePie" and "Alexis Ohanian".
+- Update the training data to include annotations for the `"PERSON"` entities "PewDiePie" and "Alexis Ohanian".

 <codeblock id="04_11_02">